Nauru national soccer team: History

 In March 2024, the Nauru Soccer Federation announced that they had signed a deal with Stingz Sportswear, who had just designed and manufactured kits for Micronesia, to produce the Nauru jersey.
 Hong Kong-based Giordano International had also joined the project as the team's main sponsor, providing funding for the team's kits and matchday apparel.
 The kit design was expected to be announced in the weeks following the announcement, as Stingz and the NSF were finalizing a new logo for the federation.

 Later that month, the association announced that it was in discussions with the Football Federation American Samoa to travel to the territory to face the American Samoa national team as part of a small friendly tournament.
 In addition to shirt sales, the federation planned to document the team's journey with a film similar to American Samoa's own Next Goal Wins.
 With enough funding, the team could afford to bring in players of Nauruan heritage from Australia to supplement the squad.
 On 14 March 2024, former Premier League striker Dave Kitson was announced as Nauru's first ever national team manager, in addition to a role as international ambassador.

 After plans to play American Samoa were scrapped, discussions began with Reading XL FC about the team traveling to Nauru to be the nation's first opponent.
 The United Kingdom-based club was founded to improve the players' physical fitness.
 Reading XL FC then began fundraising for the trip with a goal of £50,000.
 In addition to setting up a GoFundMe, the club pursued other options, including a corporate sponsor and a documentary deal with a large television network.
+The planned match against Reading XL was cancelled as well due to financial reasons.

+In an August 2026 interview with the Australian Broadcasting Corporation, Pomroy stated the Nauru Soccer Federation had stepped aside from public activity so that the Marshall Islands could enjoy the spotlight of its first match.
+The federation would now focus on building a grassroot culture on the island in hopes of playing the nation's first match by 2030.
+The goal is to field a team of homegrown players, rather than scouring the diaspora abroad.
+Pomroy also stated that they have been in contact with the Nauru Olympic Committee about adding football to the events at the 2028 Micronesian Games to be hosted in the country.